What's Happening at FCS

 If you are interested in supporting Operation Sleighbells, there are a number of ways to help:

-- Adopt a Family – Provide toys, gifts, coats and perhaps a supermarket gift card to enable an entire family to have a special holiday meal.
+- Sponsor a Family – Provide toys, gifts, coats and perhaps a supermarket gift card to enable an entire family to have a special holiday meal.

 - Volunteer – Volunteer to help sort and pack gifts.